Updated Jan. 11, 2023

 Whether we like it or not, humans are aesthetic creatures.
 It’s worth spending a bit of time (not necessarily money) to make your blog look nice.

 The easiest way is just to keep it really simple.
 I would recommend black letters on a white background.
 If you find yourself putting blue text on top of a yellow background, stop.

 There are many free themes for your blog that look professional.
 Or, if you want to go a step up, you can use a program like Elementor, which we use for Roostervane.
 It is really easy to design beautiful websites with it, and it has a lot of ready-made templates to start with.

-17. You’re not building an email list
+17. Build an email list

 There are different schools of thought about why it’s important to build an email list.
 One of the simplest reasons is that people sign up for an email list because they want to know when you post something new!